jricher/secevent/draft-ietf-secevent-subject-identifiers.md

   "sub": "145234573",
 }
 ~~~
-{: #figexamplesubidisssub  title="Example: Subject Identifier for the Issuer and Subject Identifier Format"}
+{: #figexamplesubidisssub  title="Example: Subject Identifier in the Issuer and Subject Identifier Format"}

 ### Aliases Identifier Format {#sub-id-aliases}
 The Aliases Identifier Format describes a subject that is identified with a list of different Subject Identifiers.
 It is intended for use when a variety of identifiers have been shared with the party that will be interpreting the Subject Identifier, and it is unknown which of those identifiers they will recognize or support.
-Subject Identifiers of this type MUST contain an `identifiers` member whose value is a JSON array containing one or more Subject Identifiers.
+Subject Identifiers in this format MUST contain an `identifiers` member whose value is a JSON array containing one or more Subject Identifiers.
 Each Subject Identifier in the array MUST identify the same entity.
 The `identifiers` member is REQUIRED and MUST NOT be null or empty.
 It MAY contain multiple instances of the same Identifier Format (e.g., multiple Email Subject Identifiers), but SHOULD NOT contain exact duplicates.
 This type is identified by the name `aliases`.

 `alias` Subject Identifiers MUST NOT be nested; i.e., the `identifiers` member of an `alias` Subject Identifier MUST NOT contain a Subject Identifier of type `aliases`.

-Below is a non-normative example Subject Identifier for the Aliases Identifier Format:
+Below is a non-normative example Subject Identifier in the Aliases Identifier Format:

 ~~~
 {